 Top picks: 'Blue Mouse Ears' offers silvery-blue leaves and stays 1 foot wide; 'Frances Williams' offers thick, blue-green leaves edged in chartreuse and grows 2 feet wide; 'Sum and Substance' offers chartreuse leaves and grows 6 feet wide.

 Plant it with: Old-fashioned bleeding heart, which typically goes dormant in summer.

-A great plant with an unfortunate name, lungwort (Pulmonaria) earned its moniker from the silvery, lung-shaped spots that dot the foliage.
+A great plant with an unfortunate name, lungwort (Pulmonaria) earned its moniker from the silvery, lung-shaped spots that dot the foliage of these plants that grow in shade.
 The variegated foliage looks great all season long, but is an especially nice accent to the clusters of pink, white, or blue flowers in spring.
 Lungwort grows best in Zones 4-8 and reaches 1 foot tall.

 Test Garden Tip: Because its foliage is somewhat hairy, deer and rabbits typically leave lungwort alone.